How to Estimate Laser Welding Energy Consumption

 How do I calculate penetration depth?

 Penetration depth is calculated using a simplified Rosenthal equation that accounts for laser power, welding speed, material properties (thermal conductivity, melting point, absorption), and thickness.
-Our calculator provides results with ±3% uncertainty based on validation against industry data.
+This calculator provides a planning estimate that should be validated with sample welds and inspection data.

 What affects energy consumption most?